 With advances in technology, silicone rubber sheets have emerged as a revolutionary product for the PV vacuum lamination process.
 Embodying superior tear resistance and flexibility through multiple cycles, these innovative materials help to reduce costs of service life while prolonging durability without sacrificing membrane performance.

-Deer Hunter is a one-stop solution to get all types of silicone diaphragms.
-Here you can buy solar laminating silicone rubber sheets at reasonable prices.
+1: Deer Hunter is a one-stop solution to get all types of silicone diaphragms.
+Here you can buy solar laminating silicone rubber sheets at moderate prices.

-What are the Types of Silicone Rubber Membranes Used for Laminating Solar Panels?
+Types Of Silicone Rubber Membranes For Laminating Solar Panels?

-Deer Hunter has launched three versions of silicone rubber sheets: The 2nd Gen, The 5th-lite Gen and The 5th Gen. Different to traditional diaphragm materials, the three types of products are specially designed to ensure the protection of PV modules and lamination equipment in extreme laminator’s temperature and under challenging manufacturing environments.
+Deer Hunter has launched three versions of silicone rubber sheets: The S2, The S5 and The S5+.
+Different to traditional diaphragm materials, the three types of products are specially designed to ensure the protection of PV modules and lamination equipment in extreme laminator temperatures and under challenging manufacturing environments.

-The 5th Gen version incorporates unique additives in its formulation to resist the EVA outgassing and can last more than 10,000 cycles, depending on EVA type, laminator model and process parameters.
-The 2nd Gen version (grey silicone) provides an economic solution and is ideal for smaller module manufacturing plants.
+The S5+ Gen version incorporates unique additives in its formulation to resist the EVA outgassing and can last more than 10,000 cycles, depending on EVA type, laminator model and process parameters.
+The S2 Gen version (grey silicone) provides an economic solution and is ideal for smaller module manufacturing plants.

-To enhance the efficiency of the solar module manufacturing process and save costs for module makers, DH is launching its The 5th-lite Silicone Membrane for photovoltaic (PV) panel lamination.
+To enhance the efficiency of the solar module manufacturing process and save costs for module makers, DH is launching its S5 Silicone Membrane for photovoltaic (PV) panel lamination.

 At this moment, the most common way to laminate solar PV panels is by using a solar module laminator.
 This old-fashioned method has many disadvantages but is used by the large majority of solar panel manufacturers.